mgavinr/ardhome/docs/COMPONENTS.md

 ============

 * Control the direction of current through circuit
+* schottky drop very little voltage, like 0.2v otherwise the same.
+Their symbol is right angle S
+* a zener diode is designed to be wired the wrong way, and has a reference voltage of x when it reaches a certain breakdown voltage.
+Their symbol is a slanted Z.  You can't abuse them by over doing the voltage, check the power across them based on their reference voltage drop.
+They are written 5v1 or 3v3.
 * You can add a fuse to limit current too
 ```
 ---->|---